meng-ucalgary/seng-637-assignment-3/Assignment3-ReportTemplate.md

 | Methods      | 100.0 %  |
 | Complexity   | 75.0 %   |

-The minimum of 70% branch coverage was already reached, however 90% line coverage was not.
+The minimum requirement of 70% branch coverage was already met, however 90% line coverage was not met.

-When we analyze our code using branch coverage with EclEmma, we found that one the one branch and line not covered is the following:
+When we analyze our test code coverage using EclEmma, we found that one branch was partially covered and as a result one line in that branch was not covered

 ```java
 if (range == null) {